 regional and internal military roles and its strategic

-missiles, which can reach the United States
+missiles, which can reach the United States, are being

 substantially augmented in their mobility and their offensive